featurist/coypu-jvm/README.md

 #### Tell Coypu to wait a short time between first finding links/buttons and clicking them:

-	configuration.WaitBeforeClick = TimeSpan.FromMilliseconds(0.2);
+	sessionConfiguration.WaitBeforeClick = TimeSpan.FromMilliseconds(0.2);

-WARNING: Setting this in your driver configuration means adding time to *every* click in your tests.
+WARNING: Setting this in your driver sessionConfiguration means adding time to *every* click in your tests.
 You might be better off doing this just when you need it:

     Options options = new Options();
     options.WaitBeforeClick = TimeSpan.FromMilliseconds(0.2);